 Generally, premiums for Total Care Plan policies aren't tax deductible but, in most situations, any benefits we pay to the policy owner or their estate aren't subject to personal tax.

-In some circumstances it's possible to claim a tax deduction for premiums but benefits paid could be assessable for tax.
+In some circumstances it's possible to claim a tax deduction for premiums paid but this may result in benefits being assessable income for tax purposes.
 This could apply if, for example, an employer or business owns the policy and is paying the premiums.